-The Morning or Sunset Chobe Boat Cruise offers a special experience that will have you game viewing and bird watching from the water.
-About an hours drive away, you arrive to the water frontage to meet your guide who escorts you to the flat-bottomed boat from which you will enjoy the cruise.
-The Chobe River is vast, especially in flood when the water levels push up into the reserve and diminish the size of it’s many islands.
+The Morning or Sunset Chobe Boat Cruise offers a special experience that will have your game viewing and bird watching from the water.
+About an hour drive away, you arrive at the water frontage to meet your guide who escorts you to the flat-bottomed boat from which you will enjoy the cruise.
+The Chobe River is vast, especially in flood when the water levels push up into the reserve and diminish the size of its many islands.

-The water itself offers an incomparable tranquility, and camera in lap we settled into the slowed pace as we headed upstream, sundowner in hand, eyes ever peeled on the look out for the next sighting.
-In the dry season, elephant come down to the water’s edge by the hundreds, hold each other’s tales with their trunks as they cross through the river onto the lush islands to graze.
+The water itself offers an incomparable tranquillity, and camera in lap we settled into the slowed pace as we headed upstream, sundowner in hand, eyes ever peeled on the lookout for the next sighting.
+In the dry season, elephants come down to the water’s edge by the hundreds, hold each other’s tales with their trunks as they cross through the river onto the lush islands to graze.
 What a sight that must be to behold.

 Additional activities that I never got to on this visit include day trips into the Chobe National Park in search of game, or to Victoria Falls to visit one of the natural wonders of the world.
 The drive from Camp Kuzuma to the Victoria Falls is approximately 2 hours, with a border crossing into Zimbabwe.
 Fishing expeditions and cultural tours to schools, markets and to meet the headman are also available on request, all making the lodge an ideal base from which to explore the surrounding area.

-Camp Kuzuma itself is located in the pristine Kuzuma Forest Reserve where the owners Stefan du Plessis and Rudy Visser have turned a 3-hectare concession into a five star luxury lodge and in strong co-operation with the authorities, promote ecotourism.
-The animals are free to roam across the 11 800 hectares of traversing rights and on the surrounding open plains of the Kuzuma Pans you can see wildebeest, buffalo, roan antelope, the very beautiful and rare sable, giraffe, lion and leopard if luck if on your side.
+Camp Kuzuma itself is located in the pristine Kuzuma Forest Reserve where the owners Stefan du Plessis and Rudy Visser have turned a 3-hectare concession into a five-star luxury lodge and in strong cooperation with the authorities, promote ecotourism.
+The animals are free to roam across the 11 800 hectares of traversing rights and on the surrounding open plains of the Kuzuma Pans, you can see wildebeest, buffalo, roan antelope, the very beautiful and rare sable, giraffe, lion and leopard if luck is on your side.

 It is not surprising that Camp Kuzuma was voted one of the seven best boutique lodges by the Kavango Zambezi Transfrontier Conservation Area (KAZA).
 The award celebrates Africa focussing on local experiences and eco-tourism, something I was happy to hear is close to the team’s heart.

-In conversations with Jaco and Gary I learn that Camp Kuzuma currently have 68 solar panels installed, 97 batteries holding the charge, an impressive water purification system and the ability to dispose of almost all of the waste generated at the lodge.
-Currently they are entirely eco friendly, with the aim of being fully eco by the end of the year, after a few more upgrades.
+In conversations with Jaco and Gary, I learn that Camp Kuzuma currently have 68 solar panels installed, 97 batteries holding the charge, an impressive water purification system and the ability to dispose of almost all of the waste generated at the lodge.
+Currently, they are entirely eco friendly, intending to be fully eco by the end of the year, after a few more upgrades.